Code-Institute-Submissions/Helpdesk-Micro/README.md

 -   #### First Time Visitor Goals

-    1. As a First Time Visitor, I want to play a game that tests my memory.
+    1. As a First Time Visitor, I want easily manage, create and complete IT Helpdesk calls for my organisation.

-        1. Upon entering the site, users are automatically greeted with a clean and easily readable navigation bar to go to the play page that contains the game.
-There is also an easily visible PLAY button in the intro text that will also lead the user to the game.
+        1. Upon entering the site, after login, users are greeted with a clean and easily readable navigation bar and a list of all existing helpdesk tickets.

     2. As a First Time Visitor, I want to reminisce about the 80's.